aporeto-inc/gaia/doc/documentation.md

 If set the policy will be auto deleted after the given time.

-##### `fallback` `boolean`

-Fallback indicates that this is fallback policy.
-It will only be applied if no other policies have been resolved.
-If the policy is also propagated it will become a fallback for children namespaces.

 ##### `metadata` `[]string` [`creation_only`]

 Metadata contains tags that can only be set during creation.
 They must all start